djinn-ci/djinn/docs/api/build.md

 ## Submit a build for the authenticated user

 This will submit a new build to the server for the currently authenticated user.
-This requires the explicity `build:write` permission.
+This requires the explicit `build:write` permission.

 ### Request